luxfi/LPs/LP-137-BENCHMARKS.md

   `verify_ringtail_batch` collapse N pairings into one Miller-fold
   + one final-exponentiation.
 Same-message (consensus hot path) hits 9.24× at n=1024 against a flat 1.15 ms host-blst baseline.
-Pairing itself is host blst in v0.45 (the on-GPU Fp12 stack lands v0.45.1);
-  the batching alone is what produces the published number.
+Pairing itself is host blst (canonical c-abi body); the batching alone is what produces the published number.
+Stage 5b measurement (cevm 9ff799fd, 2026-04-27) confirmed Metal single-pairing at N=1 lands at ~475 ms vs 510 µs host blst — structurally bounded by serial Fp12 chain on SIMD GPU; the SoTA single-pairing path is Linux+CUDA.
 - **cevm v0.45 V2 EVM kernel** — `evm_kernel_v2.metal` ships as a
   32-threads/tx threadgroup dispatcher with a lane-0-leader fallback to V1 on status=255.
 Build flag `LUX_EVM_KERNEL_V2=ON`.
 The SIMD